Rafael Devers Player Props: Red Sox vs. Cubs

-On Saturday, Rafael Devers (.641 slugging percentage in past 10 games, including three home runs) and the Boston Red Sox face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
-First pitch is at 2:20 PM ET.
+The Boston Red Sox, including Rafael Devers (.359 batting average in his past 10 games), battle starter Justin Steele and the Chicago Cubs at Wrigley Field, Sunday at 2:20 PM ET.

-In his most recent game, he mashed two homers in his last game (going 3-for-5) against the Cubs.
+In his most recent game he had a one-hit performance (1-for-4) against the Cubs.

 Rafael Devers Game Info & Props vs. the Cubs